mishakessler/unix-environment/README.md

 > ⚠️ Like before, any `brew` command may take an opportunity to upgrade Homebrew dependencies before actually installing the software you've requested– that's all to say, don't worry if a lot seems to be happening when you run a `brew` command.

+If successful, you should see multiple Brew installations (the dependencies for the Git software).

 </details>

 <details><summary>✅ Verify Installation</summary><br>

+To confirm, run `git --version`.
+The output should be `git version 2.24.0 (Apple Git-128)` or higher.

 </details>

 <details><summary>❗ Common Errors</summary><br>

+It's highly rare that this step would error out; if you are receiving unexpected returns, visit the Git documentation, at the above link, and search for the text of your error message.

 </details>